aleksei-berezkin/typique/README.md

 }>
 ```

+As you type in the opening quote in the constants initializer, you'll see the class names suggested by Typique.
 In WebStorm, you might need to invoke the explicit completion (Ctrl+Space) to see the suggestions.

+The suggested class names are guaranteed to be unique within a project.

 ### 4. Import the generated CSS into your app